fbpx

 Developing model architecture to integrate the outcomes across themes

-This research will involve collating remotely-sensed data (e.g. from satellites) along with existing models (e.g. of water movement and soil moisture) to get a Basin-wide assessment of physical condition.
-We will use this to develop relationships with species responses to environmental watering.
-This will be based on times and places where we have the best knowledge, taking into account other factors that mediate the response to flow, such as local weather and land use.
+This research collated remotely-sensed data (e.g. from satellites) along with existing models (e.g. of water movement and soil moisture) to get a Basin-wide assessment of physical condition.
+We used this to develop relationships with species responses to environmental watering.
+This was based on times and places where we have the best knowledge, considering other factors that mediate the response to flow, such as local weather and land use.

-A key challenge here will be to understand how the response of one species may influence the response of another species (e.g. increased fish abundance as a result of environmental watering may provide more food for fish-eating birds).
-Initially, we will focus on a few species for a single well-studied site, but we will then look to expand our assessment to other similar sites and to incorporate more species.
+A key challenge was to understand how the response of one species may influence the response of another species (e.g. increased fish abundance as a result of environmental watering providing more food for fish-eating birds).
+Initially, we focussed on a few species for a single well-studied site, then we expanded our assessment to other similar sites and to incorporate more species.

 Nankeen night heron in a wetland in South Australia.
 Photo credit: Danial Stratford